 If you are ready to take the first steps to quitting sugar, pop over to Heather’s Facebook group The Sugar Shifters – “For women ready to live a healthier, happier life” where you will be very welcome to join the community of women for support, tips, recipes and exclusive content.

-For anyone interested in taking part in Heather’s programme, she has very kindly offered any subscribers of Shirlaw Sanctuary, an exclusive 15% discount valid until 5th August 2018.
+For anyone interested in taking part in Heather’s programme, she has very kindly offered my subscribers, an exclusive 15% discount valid until 5th August 2018.
 You can contact Heather here and quote the word Shirlaw to claim your discount.

 Thank you so much Heather for all your tips – lets all quit this sugar craving for good!